Crossing Number Bound in Knot Mosaics: Saturation and mosaic complements

 Theorem \ref{thm:oddub} establishes the first part of the main theorem in this paper (Theorem \ref{thm:newub}).
 Moreover, an odd mosaic that is saturated and with the type V crossings chosen to give an alternating knot achieves this bound, so the bound is sharp.
 See Figure~\ref{fig:endlessgeneral} for the same knot simplified via two type I Reidemeister moves to show that the knot achieves its crossing number.

-Once the even case is established, it will follow that the trefoil is the only knot which can be constructed on a mosaic whose dual consists of a single tile.
-For the rest of the paper we focus on the even mosaic case $M_{2k}$ where we assume $T$ is minimal with respect to all $2k \times 2k$ knot mosaics giving knot $K$.
+Once the even case is established, it will follow that the trefoil is the only knot which can be constructed on a mosaic whose mosaic complement consists of a single tile.
+For the rest of the paper we focus on the even mosaic case $M_{n}$ where we assume $n$ is even and $T$ is minimal with respect to all $n \times n$ knot mosaics giving knot $K$.